 - one director must be drawn from the Canadian independent investment dealer community (for greater certainty, excluding investment dealers which are affiliates of Canadian Schedule I banks).
-For greater certainty, for so long as a Nomination Agreement is in effect, such director must be Unrelated to Original Maple Shareholders; - at least 25% of the directors will be residents of Québec; - at least 25% of the directors must possess expertise in derivatives; and - at least 25% of the directors must have currently relevant expertise in the Canadian public venture capital markets (in accordance with the criteria set out in the Recognition Orders of, and as approved by, the BCSC and ASC).
+For greater certainty, for so long as a Nomination Agreement is in effect, such director must be Unrelated to Original Maple Shareholders; - at least 25% of the directors will be residents of Québec;6 - at least 25% of the directors must possess expertise in derivatives; and - at least 25% of the directors must have currently relevant expertise in the Canadian public venture capital markets (in accordance with the criteria set out in the Recognition Orders of, and as approved by, the BCSC and ASC).

-Information regarding the Nomination Agreements, the directors who are Independent, Unrelated to Original Maple Shareholders, residents of Québec, possess expertise in derivatives and possess relevant expertise in Canadian public venture capital markets is located in the Circular under the headings "Election of Directors", "Status of TMX Group Directors", and "Schedule B to the Circular - Corporate Governance Practices" on pages 7, 19 and 20 and 80 and 81, respectively.
+Information regarding the directors who are Independent, Unrelated to Original Maple Shareholders, a Nominee, residents of Québec, possess expertise in derivatives and possess relevant expertise in Canadian public venture capital markets is found under the "Director and Officers - Directors" section on page 30 of this AIF.